Love Addiction Recovery Help & Support

 By seeing a person's behaviors, choices, feelings, or emotions as separate from ourselves- by detaching, we can stop being hurt and self-victimized by feeling as if we have ?ownership' or responsibility for their behaviors, choices, feelings, or emotions.

-Learn more about the Core Issue of Love Addiction by downloading and reading my book, The LOVE ADDICT in Love Addiction.
+You could learn much more about the Core Issue of Love Addiction (love addict and love avoidant) in my book, The LOVE ADDICT in Love Addiction (downloadable to any device).